charleshartman/RB130/README.md

-## repository for Launch School - RB130 Ruby Foundations - More Topics
+## repository for Launch School - RB130 Ruby Foundations: More Topics